deploymenttheory/terraform-provider-jamfpro/docs/resource-migration-guide.md

 Arrays containing plist dates or binary data are rejected with an explicit error;
 they are not coerced to JSON strings.
 Use the raw plist profile resource for those payload types.

+Array JSON numbers are normalized without reordering or deduplicating elements.
+Integers retain their signed/unsigned 64-bit values; real numbers use the plist 64-bit floating-point representation and retain a decimal/exponent marker when read back (for example, `1.0` remains a real).
+JSON `null`, integers outside the supported 64-bit range, and non-finite/out-of-range real values are rejected before apply rather than silently removed or coerced.